Brent Vieselmeyer: Early career

 Vieselmeyer began his career as a high school coach.
 From 1999 through 2006, he was the defensive coordinator for Orange Lutheran High School.
 He left after the 2006 season to start the football program for Valor Christian High School, where he first met Jack Del Rio, then-defensive coordinator for the Denver Broncos.
-Vieselmeyer’s program at Valor Christian accumulated a 55-12 win-loss record during his 6 seasons as their head coach.
+Vieselmeyer's program at Valor Christian accumulated a 55–12 win-loss record during his 6 seasons as their head coach.

 Houston Baptist University

-Vieselmeyer was hired as co-defensive coordinator and linebackers coach in 2013 by Houston Baptist University for their program’s inaugural season.
-After a developmental 2013 season of exhibition-only play, Houston Baptist went 2-9 in the 2014 season with Vieselmeyer as co-DC.
+Vieselmeyer was hired as co-defensive coordinator and linebackers coach in 2013 by Houston Baptist University for their program's inaugural season.
+After a developmental 2013 season of exhibition-only play, Houston Baptist went 2–9 in the 2014 season with Vieselmeyer as co-DC.

 Oakland Raiders

-In 2015, Vieselmeyer was hired as the assistant linebackers coach of the Oakland Raiders, part of new head coach Jack Del Rio’s staff.
+In 2015, Vieselmeyer was hired as the assistant linebackers coach of the Oakland Raiders, part of new head coach Jack Del Rio's staff.
 He was promoted to safeties coach for the 2017 season.
 Following Del Rio being fired at the end of the 2017 season, he was not retained by new head coach Jon Gruden.

 Return to college and high school coaching

-After leaving the Raiders, Vieselmeyer spent the 2018 season as an offensive analyst for Kansas Jayhawks football team.
+After leaving the Raiders, Vieselmeyer spent the 2018 season as an offensive analyst for Kansas.
 He then returned to his previous career as a high school football coach, spending the 2019 season as the head coach for Santa Margarita Catholic High School.

 Washington Football Team / Commanders

 In January 2020, Vieselmeyer was hired as the new assistant defensive backs and nickel coach for the Washington Football Team, then known as the Redskins.
 This reunited him with Jack Del Rio, who was hired as the defensive coordinator under new head coach Ron Rivera.

 In February 2023, Vieselmeyer was promoted to defensive backs coach, replacing Chris Harris, who left for a position with the Tennessee Titans.

-Along with Del Rio, Vieselmeyer was fired following a 45-10 loss to the Dallas Cowboys on Thanksgiving, in which the team had allowed the most points in the NFL by that point in the season.
+Along with Del Rio, Vieselmeyer was fired following a 45–10 loss to the Dallas Cowboys on Thanksgiving, in which the team had allowed the most points in the NFL by that point in the season.

 UAB

 On January 2, 2025, Vieselmeyer was officially hired as the linebackers coach for UAB.
-The move reunited him with UAB defensive coordinator Steve Russ and defensive line coach Sam Mills III, both of whom Vieselmeyer served with on the Commanders coaching staff from 2020-2022.
+The move reunited him with UAB defensive coordinator Steve Russ and defensive line coach Sam Mills III, both of whom Vieselmeyer served with on the Commanders coaching staff from 2020 to 2022.